Miguel3o2/breast-cancer-histopathology-classification/README.md

 - The current API serves classifier predictions only; segmentation and multimodal fusion are not yet exposed as production-ready endpoints.
 - This project is suitable for portfolio/demo use and learning, but not for real clinical deployment.

-## Portfolio-Friendly Summary

-Built a breast cancer histopathology classification prototype using PyTorch, ResNet50 transfer learning, FastAPI, and the BreakHis dataset.
-Implemented patient-level dataset splitting, augmentation, training, evaluation metrics, and an inference API, while also exploring extensions for segmentation and multimodal fusion.

 ## References